Search

 Credit and Liquidations

 The "Credit Limit" refers to the maximum amount of funds that can be borrowed based on the collateral provided.
-You can find this metric displayed on the "Portfolio" and "Borrow" pages, as shown below.
+You can find this metric displayed on the "" page, as shown below.

 "Credit Limit" is calculated using the formula: